-Wild green tea, premium grade (two leaves and a bud) from jungles.
+Green tea from jungles, premium grade (two leaves and a bud).

 Be careful with this one!
 This is a very good tea, but delicate.
 On first try, I used 6g leaves, 200ml pot, 80c water, for 30 seconds, my typical green tea parameters.
 I found the tea quite bitter, although the fruity, almost strawberry tartness still came through.
 Decreased brew times helped, but I kind of wrote the tea off and moved on to other samples.
 Coming back around to this one, dropped to 4g, 15 seconds.
 Much better: creamy and very sweet, with the faint strawberry tartness still present.
 Lingering honey sweetness in the mouth.